mitay-walle/com.mitay-walle.ui-collider-2d-mesh-graphic/README.md

 - any Texture
 - any Material
 - maskable
+- flat color

 # Known Issues
 - CompositeCollider2D GeometryType.Outlines not supported (Collider2D.CreateMesh output is always polygons, not outlines)
 - Collider2D.CreateMesh always create new Mesh.
 GC
 - preferred width / height are calculated, but not respect pivot
 - atlased Sprite is not supported
+- graphic is flashing transparent when transform moves or mesh is edited